 This is a special project from City Council Chronicles.
-Every few weeks, Michael Karlik will visit a different city or town across the United States.
+Every few weeks, Michael Karlik will visit a different city or town across North America.
 He will talk to people who live and work there and ask them the same two questions about their community:

 - What is the best thing?